 Using the content generated by users added a powerful and personal touch to the Invisible Dogs campaign, eventually attracting the attention of thousands of donors.

-Since fundraisers are thinking like marketers, here’s another important concept to understand: the most effective marketing is personalized.
+Since fundraisers are thinking like marketers, here’s another important concept to understand: the most effective digital marketing is personalized.
+That’s where digital advertising comes into play.

 An easy way to personalize your donor acquisition efforts is to create a paid social campaign on Facebook and use the geo targeting feature to serve ads directly to specific areas.
 You can use this affordable approach to show prospective donors your relevance, especially if you’re hosting or going to events that are near them.